Skip to navigation Skip to content

 Action required:

-If an MFU activity displays on a child's record, view details.
-See Table 1, Item 4.
+If a MFU activity displays on a child's record, view details.
+See Table 1 >Item 4.

-If the Child Support care decision needs to be clarified, to view evidence used for the Child Support care decision, or if there is a system issue, see Table 1, Item 6.
+If the child support care decision needs to be clarified, to view evidence used for the child support care decision, or if there is a system issue, see Table 1 > Item 7.

 If Child Support does not have evidence supporting LWC coding, contact the customer directly to discuss whether LWC criteria are met.